whitneyburton/portfolios/students/bret_doucette/20151002-bret-doucette-m2.markdown

 The Good

+* Building the site was a blast and we did extremely well on our review.
+* Learning some front-end Javascript and styling.
+Learning new Active Record queries.
+* Learning a lot of new things on my own.

 The Bad

-The Ugly
+* Poor communication during the middle of our project

 **Evaluation Comments**

-TO BE DONE SOON
+Notes:

+* Got testing with Selenium working - very cool
+* Site looks great.
+* Implemented Stripe and Twilio as extensions

+Scores:

+* 1. Feature Completeness: 4: All features are correctly implemented along with two extensions
+* 2. Views: 3: Views make use of layout(s), partials and helpers, but some logic leaks through
+* 3. Controllers: 4: Controllers show significant effort to push logic down the stack
+* 4. Models: 3: Models show an effort to push logic down the stack, but need more internal refactoring
+* 5. Testing: 4: Project has a running test suite that exercises the application at multiple levels
+* 6. Usability: 4: Project is highly usable and ready to deploy to customers
+* 7. Work-flow: 4: Excellent use of branches, pull requests, and a project management tool.

 **Feedback to me**

 TO BE DONE SOON

 ## Community

 ### Giving Feedback

-After both group prpojects, we had group retros where we discussed the highs and lows of the project.
+After both group projects, we had group retros where we discussed the highs and lows of the project.
 During these periods I gave the feedback.

 ### Playing a Part

+* Volunteered for New Student Orientation for 1508.

-Git Helper - helped various students from 1508 with understanding the basics of Git.
+* Git Helper - helped various students from 1508 with understanding the basics of Git.

-Organized a Friday talk with Stewart Fortier, CTO of MassRoots.
+* Organized a Friday talk with Stewart Fortier, CTO of MassRoots.

-Gave two lightning talks to work on my public speaking skills.
+* Gave two lightning talks to work on my public speaking skills.

 ## Review